Gynaecomastia Surgery in Newcastle, Maitland & Hunter Valley Australia

 Surgical Treatments

-If medical treatment does not sufficiently address the condition, or if gynaecomastia is severe, persistent, or associated with functional impairment, surgical treatments may be recommended.
+If medical treatment does not sufficiently treat the condition, or if gynaecomastia is severe, persistent, or associated with functional impairment, surgical treatments may be recommended.
 If the patient is concerned about their gynaecomastia, Dr. Beldholm will generally recommend surgery, as it is the most effective treatment option with long-term results.
-Surgical options aim to remove excess breast tissue and restore a more typical male chest.
+Surgical options aim to remove excess breast tissue and result in a more typical male chest.

 Overview of Surgical Treatment Options